 The design differences are very subtle and hard to notice.
 However, the P320 does have certain builds that look better than the builds P250 offers.
 For that reason, we give it 4 out of 5.

-The gun is incredibly comfortable, just like the P250.
-So it deserves the same perfect rating of 5 out of 5.
+The firearm feels very comfortable, similar to the P250.
+Therefore, it deserves a rating of 5 out of 5, which is exemplary.

 We got our P320 for $490, which is an excellent price.
 On average, we have seen this gun going for around 700 dollars.
 Either way, it is clearly a lot more expensive than the P250.
 For the price, we give it a 4 out of 5.